Ocawesome101/oc-cynosure/README.txt

 Core Features
 =============
+Some of these may be unrealistic.
+These are subject to change.
   - Every resource is represented to userspace as a file o Process creation is still done via specific API due to various intricacies of the Lua language.
 Could be done through sending